-The recent opening of Sanon in Bagan has given the organisation a new platform to offer professional training in hygiene, food preparation, and customer service.
+The recent opening of Sanon Restaurant in Bagan as a social enterprise has given the organization a new platform to offer professional training in hygiene, food preparation, and customer service.
 It also offers life skills training, accommodation, and meals to students who participate in their training workshops.
+English language is also an essential skill within the hospitality and tourism industries, and is a part of the training program.
 Students are then given job placements and a further two years of support after graduating from Sanon.

 “We’ve been working with various youth centers in Myanmar since 1998 and it’s been a concern, the escalating numbers of disadvantaged youth.
-With this in mind and the rise of tourism, we are thrilled to open our social enterprise that supports and empowers youth!” – Richard Cody, Director, Myanmar Youth Development Institute.
+With this in mind and the rise of tourism, we are thrilled to open our social enterprise that supports and empowers youth!”Richard Cody, Director, Myanmar Youth Development Institute.